abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 Creating contributors and defining dependencies is a way of organizing bundle creation across different modules.

+##### Accessing to the IServiceProvider

+While it is rarely needed,`BundleConfigurationContext` has a `ServiceProvider` property that you can resolve service dependencies inside the `ConfigureBundle` method.

 #### Built-In Package Contributors

 Adding a NPM package resources (js, css files) into a bundle is pretty standard.
 For instance you always add the same `bootstrap.css` file for the bootstrap NPM package.